Hillsborough disaster: Prosecutions

 In February 2000, a private prosecution was brought against Chief Superintendent David Duckenfield and another officer, Bernard Murray.
 The prosecution argued that the crush was "foreseeable" hence the defendants were "grossly negligent".
 Prosecutor Alun Jones told the court that Duckenfield gave the order to open the gates so that hundreds of fans could be herded onto the already crowded terraces at the stadium.
 Jones stated that minutes after the disaster, Duckenfield "deceitfully and dishonestly" told senior FA officials that the supporters had forced the gate open.
 Duckenfield admitted that he had lied in certain statements regarding the causes of the disaster.
 The prosecution ended on 24 July 2000, when Murray was acquitted and the jury was unable to reach a verdict in the case of Duckenfield.
 On 26 July, the judge refused the prosecution's application for a retrial of Duckenfield.

 Police disciplinary charges were abandoned when Duckenfield retired on health grounds and, because Murray was unavailable, it was decided not to proceed with disciplinary charges against him.
 Duckenfield took medical retirement on a full police pension.

 Home Secretary Theresa May announced on 18 December 2012 that a new police inquiry would be initiated to examine the possibility of charging agencies other than the police over the Hillsborough deaths.
 The inquiry was first headed by former Durham Chief Constable Jon Stoddart, and later by Assistant Commissioner Rob Beckley.

 On 28 June 2017, it was announced that six people were to be charged with offences in relation to the disaster.
 Former Chief Superintendent Duckenfield, in charge of the match, faced 95 counts of manslaughter by gross negligence.
 He faced no charge in respect of the death of Tony Bland, who died four years after the disaster.
 Former Chief Inspector Sir Norman Bettinson faced four counts of misconduct in public office.
 Former Sheffield Wednesday F.C.
-Club Secretary Graham Mackrell faced a charge of breaching the Safety at Sports Ground Act 1975.
+Club Secretary Graham Mackrell faced a charge of breaching the Safety of Sports Grounds Act 1975.
 Solicitor Peter Metcalf, former Chief Superintendent Donald Denton, and former Detective Chief Inspector Alan Foster were all charged with perverting the course of justice, for having altered 68 police officers' statements in order to "mask the failings" of the police force.

 On 9 August 2017, all except Duckenfield appeared at Warrington Magistrates Court.
 Mackrell pleaded not guilty to the charge against him.
 No formal pleas were taken from the other four defendants.
 All five were bailed to appear at the Crown Court in September.
 Duckenfield was not required to appear as the Crown Prosecution Service (CPS) needed to apply to the High Court to lift a court order before he could be prosecuted on the manslaughter charges.
 On 29 June 2018, a ruling was made that Duckenfield would be prosecuted on the manslaughter charges.